labd/terraform-provider-amplience/README.md

 git tag <release> -m "Release <release>" # please use semantic version, so always vX.Y.Z git push --follow-tags
 ```

+## TODO List
+- Currently this repository contains a minimal `amplience` package to call the Amplience API with.
+However one of the first things
+that should be improved for this project is that a proper Amplience Client Library should be set up
+- The above Client Library should implement support for multiple Hubs in a clear and logical manner (1 Hub = 1 Provider)
+- Unit/acceptance tests should be expanded
+- It would be nice to have a Mock Amplience server to run (non-acceptance) tests against
+- The above tests can then be made to run on push through a Github Action

 ## Authors